 Understanding Stainless Steel Scratches

-Common causes of scratches include the use of abrasive cleaning materials, accidental impacts from hard objects, dragging items across the surface, and normal wear and tear over time15.
+Common causes of scratches include the use of abrasive cleaning materials, accidental impacts from hard objects, dragging items across the surface, and normal wear and tear over time.

 Assessing the Damage

-- Clean the surface thoroughly using a mild detergent and soft cloth.
+- Clean the surface with mild detergent and a microfiber cloth.

 Essential Tools and Materials